In the neighbourhood: Esch-sur-Alzette

 Furniture stores include Smets and CASA, and clothes shops include Cop Copine, Esprit, men’s clothing at White House, and Promod.
 WeltButtek sells a variety of gifts.

 There are too many shops to mention in this article, so it’s best to take a stroll along rue de L’Alzette, the longest pedestrian shopping street in Luxembourg.

 The Belval Plaza shopping centre has jewellery shops, several cafes including a Golden Bean, a Delhaize supermarket, hair stylists T-Hair and RyanHair, an Etam and H&M, and several clothing shops, plus Snooze for burgers and Urban for an after-work drink.

 There are several primary and pre-schools in Esch, you can find a full list of them here.
-Likewise, there is a good selection of secondary schools, including the International School which offers the European Baccalaureate in English, French, German and Portuguese.
+Likewise, there is a good selection of secondary schools, including an International School (the campuses are in Esch and Differdange), which offers the European Baccalaureate in English, French, German and Portuguese.
 You can find a full list of secondary schools here.